Devils and Realist: Manga

-Written by Madoka Takadono and drawn by Utako Yukihiro, Makai Ouji: Devils and Realist has been serialized in the shōjo manga magazine Monthly Comic Zero Sum since its debut in late 2009.
-The chapters are published in tankōbon by Ichijinsha.
-The series concluded in February 2018, and has released a total of fifteen volumes so far.
+Written by Madoka Takadono and illustrated by Utako Yukihiro, Devils and Realist was serialized in Ichijinsha's Josei manga magazine Monthly Comic Zero Sum.
+Its first installment was published in the magazine's December 2009 issue on October 28, 2009.
+The series finished its final installment in the April 2018 issue of Monthly Comic Zero Sum, published on February 28, 2018.
+Ichijinsha collected its chapters in fifteen tankōbon volumes, released from May 25, 2010, to July 25, 2018.
 Limited editions versions are also published that features alternative book covers and special color arts.

-The German publishing company Carlsen Comics and Taiwan company Ever Glory Publishing have licensed the series.
-In France, it was licensed by Tonkam under the title "Devils and Realist" and the first volume was released on August 24, 2011.
-The Italian publishing company known as Goen has licensed the series under "Devils and Realist" in 2012, and has released a total of three volumes so far.
-North American publishing company Seven Seas Entertainment has licensed the series under the title "Devils and Realist" as well and the first volume was released on April 15, 2014.
+In North America, Del Rey Manga announced the English language release of the series in May 2013.
+The fifteen volumes were published between April 15, 2014, and March 12, 2019.
+In France, it was licensed by Tonkam. in Germany by Carlsen Comics, in Italy by Goen, and Taiwan by Ever Glory Publishing.

+Volumes

 Anime

 It was announced on December 24, 2012 that an anime adaptation of the series was in production, consisting of twelve episodes, and premiered on July 7, 2013.
 Crunchyroll streamed the series with English subtitles as it airs in Japan.
-The anime has been licensed in North America by Sentai Filmworks, and was released on March 17, 2015 on DVD/Blu-ray subtitled-only format.
+The anime has been licensed in North America by Sentai Filmworks.

 The anime television series is produced by Doga Kobo and Pony Canyon, directed by Chiaki Kon, written by Michiko Yokote, and features character designs by Kikuko Sadakata.
 The opening and ending themes, "Believe My Dice" and "a shadow's love song", respectively, are performed by Takuya Eguchi, Takuma Terashima, Yoshitsugu Matsuoka, and Tetsuya Kakihara.
 A CD for the songs was released on July 24, 2013.

 The first Makai Ouji: Devils and Realist Blu-ray/DVD set was released on September 18, 2013 and the second set was released on October 16, 2013.
 The third set was released on November 20, 2013 and the fourth set on December 18, 2013.
 The fifth set was released January 1, 2014 and the sixth and final set on February 19, 2014.
 Limited editions of the Blu-ray/DVD included special goods and alternative disc covers.